Danijil Szemko: Early career

 Szemko began skating in 2006.
 He previously competed with Yana Bardadym and Vera Gorodetskaia for his native Ukraine.
 Szemko teamed up with Villő Marton to represent Hungary in the 2015–16 season.

 Partnership with Marton

-2015–2016 season
+2015–2016 season: Debut of Marton/Szemko

 Marton/Szemko made their international debut on the Junior Grand Prix series, finishing fifteenth in Latvia and eleventh in Croatia.
 They then finished thirteenth at the NRW Trophy and seventeenth at the Santa Claus Cup.
 At the 2016 Four National Championships, Marton/Szemko finished fifth overall and won the Hungarian junior silver medal behind Kimberly Wei and Illias Fourati.
 As a result, they were assigned to the 2016 World Junior Championships, where they finished twenty-third and did not qualify for the free dance.

 2016–2017 season

 Marton/Szemko opened the season with a thirteenth-place finish at 2016 JGP France.
 They then finished twelfth at the NRW Trophy and seventh at the Open d'Andorra.
 An injury prevented the team from competing at Four National Championships and, therefore, from earning the 2017 World Junior Championships spot.
 Marton/Szemko recovered to win their first international medal at the 2017 Jégvirág Cup, earning silver behind Ukraine's Popova/Byelikov and ahead of Damulevičiūtė/Kizala of Lithuania.
 They ended their season with an eleventh-place finish at Bavarian Open.